agrembo/test_remote/readme.md

 readme file loading ..

 read file still loading
-waiting on Tom Tom where is you at?.
+waiting on Tom
+Tom where is you at?.
+Tom are you there??